grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 Options.md

 ### Minimum Iteration Duration

-Specifies the minimum duration for every single execution (i.e. iteration) of the default function should be.
-Any iterations that are shorter than it will cause that VU to sleep for the remainder of the time until the specified minimum duration is reached.
+Specifies the minimum duration of every single execution (i.e. iteration) of the `default` function.
+Any iterations that are shorter than this value will cause that VU to sleep for the remainder of the time until the specified minimum duration is reached.

 | Env                         | CLI                        | Code / Config file     | Default        |